Portfolio

 Hispanic Studies, Master Class with Pedro Gutiérrez: Cómo escribir un artículo académico 2021

-Kundiman literary workshop with Vu Tran, one day: What is Character?
+Kundiman literary workshop with Vu Tran: What is Character?
 2021

 Inprint, 6-week workshop with Adele Williams: Teachers as Writers, Non-Fiction 2021